nanihadesuka/autociv/README.md

 ## More stuff & goodies
-For more info just read the whole thread where I post new features. https://wildfiregames.com/forum/topic/28753-autociv-mod-0ad-enhancer/
+For more info just read the whole thread where I post new features. https://wildfiregames.com/forum/topic/28753-autociv-mod-0ad-enhancer/ You can post on this thread for bug reports and feature requests!

 ## Questions & feedback
 You don't understand how it works?
 Feeling confused?
 Just wanna comment?
 Ask and post.
+Maintainer: Seleucids (on the forum), aka Ricci-Curvature (in the lobby)

+## This project is in maintenance mode

+But will be updated for the following cases:
+- Bug fixes
+- Compatibility with new 0 A.D. versions
+- Any reasonable pull request somebody might want to make

+Thanks to all the 0 A.D. players who found it useful.
+Nani :)